Neonatal withdrawal: Causes

-The drugs involved can include opioids, selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs) ethanol, benzodiazepines, anticonvulsants, and muscle relaxants to name a few.
-Opioids have become the most associated with NAS due to the growing opioid crisis leading to increased opioid use among pregnant people.
-Although NAS generally includes opioid and nonopioid exposures, studies have shown that such cases have primarily resulted from in utero opioid exposure; thus, resulting in the use of Neonatal Opioid Withdrawal Syndrome (NOWS) as a subset of NAS.
+The drugs involved can include opioids, selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs) ethanol, benzodiazepines, anticonvulsants, and muscle relaxants.
+Opioids have become the most associated with NAS due to the growing opioid crisis leading to increased opioid use during pregnancy.
+Although NAS generally includes opioid and nonopioid exposures, studies have shown that such cases have primarily resulted from in utero opioid exposure, thus resulting in the use of neonatal opioid withdrawal syndrome (NOWS) as a subset of NAS.
 Neonatal abstinence syndrome does not happen in prenatal cocaine exposure (with babies exposed to cocaine in utero) in the sense that such symptoms are difficult to separate in the context of other factors such as prematurity or prenatal exposure to other drugs.

 Although the main pathophysiology of NAS is still not fully understood, there are several potential mechanisms and pathways that are being investigated that may be related to the development of NAS caused by abnormal levels of neurotransmitters and inadequate expression of opioid receptors.
 Due to the differing substances that can lead to NAS, each substance can result in a different cause leading to the symptoms of NAS.
-Examples of such differences include: opioid withdrawal resulting in decreases in serotonin and dopamine with an increase in corticotrophin, norepinephrine, and acetylcholine; TCA withdrawal resulting in a cholinergic rebound phenomenon; benzodiazepine withdrawal resulting in an increased release of g-aminobutyric acid (GABA); and methamphetamine withdrawal resulting in a decrease in dopamine, serotonin, and other monoamines.
+Examples of such differences include: opioid withdrawal resulting in decreases in serotonin and dopamine with an increase in corticotrophin, norepinephrine, and acetylcholine; TCA withdrawal resulting in a cholinergic rebound phenomenon; and methamphetamine withdrawal resulting in a decrease in dopamine, serotonin, and other monoamines.

 Risk factors

 Several studies have shown that multiple risk factors, ranging from social aspects to genetics, can contribute to the severity of NAS and the recovery process.
 Mutations in the genes for opioid receptor expression (mu-opioid receptors OPRM1, delta-OPRD1, and kappa-OPRK1 genes) and the dopamine metabolism pathway (COMT gene) have been associated with quicker recovery resulting in shorter duration of treatment.
 Environmental influences that can affect expression of the aforementioned genes, like DNA methylation that results in decreased OPRM1 gene expression, have also been associated with increased severity of NAS.
-Some non-genetic risk factors include smoking and methadone use of the mother during pregnancy that can result in increased severity of NAS.
+Some non-genetic risk factors include smoking and methadone use during pregnancy that can result in increased severity of NAS.